joe-lynch/ODPE/README.md

 Proof systems are implemented in Maude and XML.\
 Please see KSg.maude and KSg-maude.xml for examples.

+For more information about proof systems see [here](https://proofwiki.org/wiki/Definition:Proof_System).\
+For a detailed discussion about designing deep inference systems within Maude see Ozan Kahramanoğulları's work [here](Author links open overlay panelOzanKahramanoğulları).\
+For an greater understanding of how proof systems are implemented in the open deduction graphical proof editor,

 Within Maude files the structure is as follows:

 fmod\